oddeyemotion/arris-doc-site/projects/P04-submarine/P04-10-19-about-the-project/P04-15-other-sites.md

 ---
 icon: globe
-label: P04.14⠀Other sites
+label: P04.15⠀Other sites
 ---
-# Other sites
+# :icon-globe:⠀Other sites
 `Tags:` [!badge Submarine](/projects/P04-submarine.md) [!badge robot-car]()

 Updates and notices regarding this project are also available on:\